-- Gun Vice
+- Gun Vise

 And sometimes you may not want to cheap out.
 For example, get a good set of study cleaning rods with PVC coating to help prevent scratching up your barrel.
-And while you are at it get second set so you don’t have to switch back and forth between brushes, patch holders and mops as much.
-I also like to use bore snakes so I don’t have to use as many patches which cuts down on cleaning time.
+And while you are at it get a second set, so you don’t have to switch back and forth between brushes, patch holders and mops as much.
+I also like to use bore snakes, so I don’t have to use as many patches which cuts down on cleaning time.
 Keep a couple of small stainless steel bowls around to keep parts in as you break your firearm down or to let them soak in solvent.

 3. Keep Things Organized

 I wound up picking up a nice gun cleaning kit at Academy that had bore brushes and mops in individual tubs with the caliber marked on the cap in a zippered carrying case.
-Now when I sit down to clean I can go right to the caliber I need and get started cleaning.
-Again, things like this minimize decision fatigue and makes cleaning your gun that much faster.
+Now when I sit down to clean, I can go right to the caliber I need and get started cleaning.
+Again, things like this minimize decision fatigue and make cleaning your gun that much faster.